steverice/pagerduty-api-v2-deck/PITCHME.md

 <!--
 To kick off PagerDuty API v2, I gathered input from a number of sources:
 - the commonalities in our existing API documentation
-- what made for clean code and what didn't (experience + analysis)
+- what made for clean code and what didn’t (experience + analysis)
 - discussions with colleagues and interested parties
 - feature requests and customer support: what was causing people pain?
 -->